You can remove derogatory reports from your CRD Report. Call 212-509-6544 to discuss the process with a securities law attorney.

 The interests of investor protection overrode the concepts of fundamental fairness and due process for brokers, and today there is full disclosure of every wart, pimple and untrue allegation made against a broker.
 Not fair to the broker, but of a theoretical benefit to the investing public.

 Part of the problem are customer arbitrations.
 Customers can file an arbitration against a broker for anything, at virtually no cost to the customer.
 They can say anything they want, it doesn’t cost them anything, and there is no penalty for making a false accusation, and no sanctions for filing a frivolous complaint.
-I addressed this issue in October, 1997 in my column Rogue Customers, which generated quite a bit of interest when it first appeared in Research Magazine.

 The problem of course, is that the frivolous complaint goes on a broker’s CRD report, and stays there.
 For many years, brokers and firms were able, as part of arbitration awards, to obtain an expungement order from a panel of arbitrations, directing that the CRD system remove any references to the dispute.